alexeibex/alexeibex.github.io/Contracts.md

 </details>

 - <span style="color:red">**Class Discussion**</span>
+- No focus on economic waste or intentionallity
+- Historical Context
+  - Sand & Gravel for Money
+  - Leave property at uniform grade after completion of removal
+  - π claim ∆ did not level land after departure
+    - Breach established
+    - Calculation of Damages
+- Opinion
+  - Both Majority & Dissent Agree:
+    - "The summit from which to reckon damages for that wrong is the hypothetical peak of accomplishment (not value) which would have been reached had the work been done as demanded by contract."
+      - Lost Expectancy
+      - π cannot recover more than what he expected
+    - Dissent
+      - Also agrees with Lost Expectancy
+  - Differences in Opinion
+    - Majority
+      - π gets Cost of Completion
+    - Dissent
+      - π entitled to money which will permit him to complete, unless the cost of completion is grossly and unfairly out of proportion to the good to be attained.
+      - **The measure of differences is in value.**
+      - π must demonstrate intent for personal use as opposed to intent to sell for economic value
+        - Dissent concerned about unjust enrichment of π.

 #### Case: *[Rock Island Improvement Company v.
 Helmerich & Payne, Inc.](Link)*
+- Contrast to Groves Case
+  - Instead π is given diminished value
 <details><summary><i>Case Brief</i></summary>
   <ul>
     <li><b>Overview:</b> Award of damages to improvement company in a breach of contract lawsuit was proper because district court committed harmless error in submitting the issue of the reclamation clause's importance to the jury.</li>